uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The answer is “freedom.”
 I am free.[^257]

-Later that same day, journalist Laura Robinson’s expression of reconciliation was a copy of the documentary FrontRunners, which she produced for aptn, about some residential school athletes who had made history.
+Later that same day, journalist Laura Robinson’s expression of reconciliation was a copy of the documentary FrontRunners, which she produced for APTN, about some residential school athletes who had made history.
 She said,

 In 1967, ten teenage First Nations boys, all good students and great runners, ran with the 1967 Pan Am Games torch, from St.